-In the next year, libraries of all types will hold signing ceremonies, during which community members can visibly declare their right to have vibrant libraries in their community.
+Libraries of all types have held signing ceremonies, where community members have visibly declared their right to have vibrant libraries in their community.
 The signing ceremony is intended to serve as the launching point for continued and vibrant community engagement to:

 - Increase public and media awareness about the critical role of libraries in communities around the country

 - Inspire ongoing conversations about the role of the library in the community